-System perfomance comparison between conventional trisectorized network with 8Tx antenna elements per cell, deploying release 10 CL-MIMO transmission techniques and higher order sectorizied networks has been carried out.
-Numerical simulation results show advantages in deploying HOS configuration in both complexity reduction (single Tx transmission) and capacity improvement.
-Hard-sectorized network exhibits the highest performance, provided antennas with suitable characteristics are available.
+System perfomance comparisons between conventional trisectorized networks with 8Tx antenna elements per cell, deploying release 10 CL-MIMO transmission techniques and higher order sectorizied networks have been carried out.
+Numerical simulation results show advantages in deploying HOS configurations in both complexity reduction (single Tx transmission) and capacity improvement.
+Hard-sectorized networks exhibit the highest performance, provided antennas with suitable characteristics are available.
 Using the throughput of a conventional tri-sectorized network applying Rel.
-10 CL-MU-MIMO as base line, the gain in deploying hard-sectorized network amount to 51% and 6% in mean and edge user throughput, respectively.
-Soft-sectorization based on crosspolarized system shows a slightly better performance.
-Gain between (6-10)% in mean is at the expense of a loss of (4-14)%in cell edge user.
-Soft-sectorization based on co-polarized system results in a higher HOS gain exploitation, up to 36% improvement in mean against a loss of 12% in edge user throughput can be achieved.
-It was shown that performance of soft-sectorized network, in particular the edge user throughput, is sensitive to the sector beam shaping and therefore to the antenna characteristics of the deployed antennas.
-Carefully filter designs are needed to harvest the achievable HOS gain.
+10 CL-MU-MIMO as base line, the gain in deploying hard-sectorized networks amount to 51% and 6% in mean and edge user throughput, respectively.
+Soft-sectorization based on crosspolarized antennas shows a slightly better performance.
+A gain between (6-10)% in mean is achieved at the expense of a loss of (4-14)% in cell edge user throughput.
+Soft-sectorization based on co-polarized antennas results in a higher HOS gain exploitation, up to 36% improvement in mean against a loss of 12% in edge user throughput can be achieved.
+It was shown that the performance of soft-sectorized system, in particular the edge user throughput, is sensitive to the sector beam shaping and therefore to the antenna characteristic of the deployed antennas.
+Careful filter design is needed to harvest the achievable soft HOS gain.